-Configuration · Cloudflare Workers docs
+Configuration

 Modules

 Workers now supports the ES Modules syntax.
-This format allows you to export a collection of files and/or modules, unlike the Service Worker format which required a single file to be uploaded.
+Modules support in Cloudflare Workers is currently in beta.
+This format allows you to export a collection of files and/or modules, unlike the Service Worker format which requires a single file to be uploaded.

 Module Workers